matsest/dapr-azcontainerapps-pubsub-demo/README.md

-# Pub-Sub Dapr Container Apps in Azure
+# Pub-Sub using Dapr with Azure Container Apps and Service Bus

 > Learning Azure Container Apps